lennysh/tabinator/README.md

 - **Email Address**: View and update your email address (you can use email or username to login)
 - **Max Tabs Open Limit**: Configure the safety limit for opening multiple tabs (default: 20, range: 1-1000)
+- **Export Links**: Download all your links as a CSV file for backup or migration
+- **Import Links**: Import links from a CSV file (merge mode - updates existing links, adds new ones)
 - **Change Password**: Update your password with validation requirements

 All settings are saved immediately and persist across sessions.

+### Export/Import Format

+The CSV export includes the following columns:
+- `name` - Link name/title
+- `url` - Link URL
+- `tags` - Comma-separated list of tags
+- `created_at` - Creation timestamp
+- `updated_at` - Last update timestamp

+When importing:
+- Links are matched by URL (case-sensitive)
+- Existing links are updated with new name and tags
+- New links are created
+- Tags are merged (existing tags are replaced with imported tags)

 ## Troubleshooting